JavaGT/wearetheuniversity.org/source/blog/2025-06-11_submission-education-training-amendment-bill-no-2.md

 ---
+layout: layout.njk
+title: >-
-title: Submission to the Education and Workforce Committee regarding the Education and Training Amendment Bill (No 2)
+  Submission to the Education and Workforce Committee regarding the Education and Training Amendment Bill (No 2)
 slug: submission-education-training-amendment-bill-no-2
-date: 2025-06-11
+date: 2025-06-11T00:00:00.000Z
 author: Java Grant
 author-slug: java-grant
+permalink: /blog/2025/06/11/submission-education-training-amendment-bill-no-2/index.html
+excerpt: >-
+  I am writing to express my strong opposition to the Education Amendment Bill No 2.
+As a PhD researcher examining the future of Universities in Aotearoa, I am distressed by the introduction of a very American framework inappropriate for the context of New Zealand.
+I urge the rejection of this...
 ---

 I am writing to express my strong opposition to the Education Amendment Bill (No 2).